Death-Raider/WISH/WISH/lib/helpers/README.txt

-This directory consists of the functions files which are to be used by other functions and help isolate sections in a single function.
+This directory consists of the functions files which are to be used by other functions and help isolate sections in a single functionwi.